F-Stop and Aperture are one of the articles on exposure. What do these terms mean, what do they have in common and how do they differ?

-When you want to take sharply focused shots, it’s best to choose a high f-stop number by closing the aperture.
+When you want to take sharply focused shots, you choose a high f-stop number by closing the aperture.
 You can use the camera in manual (M) or aperture priority (Av).
-This will give full control of the aperture of the camera.
+This gives you full control of the aperture of the camera.

 How to set the aperture on Canon?

-- Turn the Mode dial to align the Manual mode or Aperture priority Av.
+- Turn the Mode dial to align the Manual mode (M) or Aperture priority (Av).

 - Turn the small main dial to select the aperture.
 The camera automatically selects the shutter speed.